 Upon acceptance, an Enrollment Agreement and a School Performance Fact Sheet for the degree of choice will be provided to the student, outlining the policies and rights of a student during enrollment.
 These documents should be reviewed, signed, and returned to the Admissions Office before registering for classes.
-Students who are accepted and confirm the University of Silicon Valley's offer of admission must submit an enrollment fee of \$100 (for resident students) or \$500 (for international students).
+International students who are accepted and confirm the University of Silicon Valley's offer of admission must submit an enrollment fee of \$500 and a tuition deposit of an additional \$500.
 The enrollment fee is nonrefundable.
 Please keep in mind that the University of Silicon Valley has the right to withdraw its offer for admission for the following reasons: any part of the admissions application contains misrepresentations; or you do not complete the requirements for high school graduation by the end of the current school year.